 Windy received her J.D. from the University of Alabama School of Law where she was a member of the Managing Board of the Alabama Law Review, the John A. Campbell Moot Court Board, and the Bench & Bar Legal Honor Society.

 Windy has volunteered as a “Big Sister” in the Big Brothers/Big Sisters program and is a sustaining member of the Junior League of Mobile.
-She is an active member of the Mobile Bar Association, having chaired the Federal Civil Practice, Bench & Bar, and Law Day Committees.
-Windy serves on the Board of Directors of the Mobile Bar Foundation, is a Leadership Mobile graduate, and served on the planning committee for the 2016 Eleventh Circuit Judicial Conference.
+She is an active member of the Mobile Bar Association, having chaired the Federal Civil Practice, Bench & Bar, and Law Day Committees, and served on the Board of Directors and as President of the Mobile Bar Foundation.
+She is also a Leadership Mobile graduate, and served on the planning committee for the 2016 Eleventh Circuit Judicial Conference.

 - Alabama State Bar, 1998